vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 There are other projects who use other ways to control the Orcon ventilation system.

 ### Clone the remote signals
-The Orcon remote use a CC1101 RF module which does the RF wireless communication over 868,3 MHz.
+The Orcon remote uses a CC1101 RF module which does the RF wireless communication over 868,3 MHz.
 I tried to catch the remote signals with an RTL-SDR dongle and resend it.
-This didn't work and around the same time I found out it use a two-way communication system called "Honeywell Ramses II".
+This didn't work and around the same time I found out it uses a two-way communication system called "Honeywell Ramses II".
 At that time there was no open implementation of it.
 Now there are.
 This approach stopped here for me.

 ### Control direct the motor